winglight/PNLCalendar/readme.md

 ### 1. Set Up:
 *	Open the main.html file in any modern browser.
 *	Ensure your trading data is accessible in CSV format or via Interactive Brokers Flex Queries.
+*   Default proxy(for CORS) is my personal CloudFlare worker, please replace it with yours for security.

 ### 2. Import Data:
 *	Click “Import IB Data” in the toolbar.